ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_variables.rst

     ansible-playbook release.yml --extra-vars '{"version":"1.23.45","other_variable":"foo"}'
     ansible-playbook arcade.yml --extra-vars '{"pacman":"mrs","ghosts":["inky","pinky","clyde","sue"]}'

-When passing variables with ``--extra-vars``, you must escape quotes and other special characters appropriately for both your markup (for example, JSON), and for your shell:
+When passing variables with ``--extra-vars``, you must escape quotes and other special characters appropriately for both your markup (for example, JSON) and for your shell:

 .. code-block:: shell